Ravichandran (Kannada actor): 2014-present: Switch to character roles

+In the media

 He started his company Eswari Audio later to be known as Eswari Entertainments.
 He was also awarded as the Best Musical Director on the state level.
 He not only brought the trend of Big-Budget Movies to Kannada cinema but also brought in Digital Grading technology.
 He started selling music cassettes through cable operators to beat piracy.
 Ravichandran was also seen on television as a judge in Dancing-star season-2 on Colors Kannada.

-His most recent successes were Maanikya (2014), Drishya (2014) and Hebbuli (2017).

-In 2019, Ravichandran played the role of Krishna in Kurukshetra.
-This was the first mythological film in his career.